 The Value Resorts

 In general, you’ll only find standard rooms along with select family suites at Disney World’s Value resorts.
 Across all three All Star Resorts (Music, Movies, and Sports), the most expensive rooms you’ll find are the Family Suites at All Star Music.
-These room accommodate up to six guests as opposed to four, hence the higher price tag.
+These rooms accommodate up to six guests as opposed to four, hence the higher price tag.

 Similarly, the most expensive rooms you’ll find at Disney’s Art of Animation Resort are their family suites, too.
 You’ll find family suites in the Finding Nemo, Lion King, and Cars buildings.